sonobeacon/Cordova-SonoNet/README.md

 The Demo app provides a simple template as an enviroment to test and troubleshoot the plugin.

-### Usage:
+### Usage

 - Clone the repo
 - create the platform you want to use (iOS / Android) with 'cordova platform add ios/android'
 - follow the installation instructions below to add the plugin to the app.

 The index.js file in the www folder has been set up for the plugin to start on app startup.
 Simply fill in your ApiKey.

+## Content

+Content is managed in [the Backend](https://www.app2.sonobeacon.com/sonosystem).
+Here customers have the ability to set up geofences, bluetooth beacons and sonobeacons in an easy and straight forward way.

+## Bluetooth and Geofence Events

+The plugin does not forward any events regarding bluetooth beacons and geofences back up to the js level.
+They are being handled internally.

+Push-Notifications are shown when app is **not** in forground, that is in background or terminated.

+Entry- & Exit-Urls are called regardless of appState.
+The calls made are POST-request with the metadata like bluetoothId, location and push notification as a body in JSON.

 ## Installation

 Add the plugin to your existing cordova app